 Halloween is just over a month away and throwing a party for the kids is an absolute must.
 Nothing beats throwing a festive party when you are a mom.
-There is something so fun about putting the kids in costumes, decorating with pumpkins, enjoying Halloween treats, and listening to spooky-themed music.
-And there is no need to get spooked by all the candy.
-After scouring Pinterest for some healthy options, I figured out some creative ways to keep the sweets at bay, all while keeping the Halloween spirit in mind.
+There is something so fun about putting the kids in costumes, decorating with pumpkins, enjoying healthy Halloween treats, and listening to spooky-themed music.
+And there is no need to get spooked by all the candy, just because it is that time of year.
+After scouring Pinterest for some healthy Halloween recipes, I figured out some creative ways to keep the sweets at bay, all while keeping the Halloween spirit in mind.

 Curb The Candy Craze

 This year it’s all about creating a much healthier option that the kids will be excited about.
 One trick I learned is to have your kids help and get them excited about decorating food to look like ghosts and goblins.
-It’s all about healthy snacks and treats with a spooky twist.
+It’s all about healthy treats and snacks with a spooky twist for Halloween fun.

 This is easier than it looks!
 Just whip up some of my homemade guacamole and grab sour cream, olives, refried beans, and blue corn tortilla chips.
 Then spread the guac in a large (on the square side) plate and add the chips designed as hair as you go!
-Use dopplers of sour cream as eyes and olives as the insert.
+Use dopplers of sour cream as eyes and black olives as the insert.
 Use refried beans in a dessert squeezer to make the mouth!
-Super easy!
+Super easy Halloween treats!
 Plus it helps if you have the kids make it.
 It certainly is so much better when the kids are involved.

 Popcorn In Jack-O-Lantern Cups